bram2w/baserow/docs/guides/installation/install-on-heroku.md

 By default, we are using the `heroku-redis:hobby` addon because that addon supports 20 connections for free.
-If you are scaling up, you need more connections which means you need to upgrade that plan.
-In order to roughly esimate out how many connections you would need, you can do DYNO COUNT * BASEROW_AMOUNT_OF_WORKERS * 15.
+If you are scaling up, you need more connections which means you need to upgrade that addon.
+In order to roughly estimate out how many connections you would need, you can do DYNO COUNT * BASEROW_AMOUNT_OF_WORKERS * 15.

 ## Custom Domain